ds-lab/EsophagusVisualization/features/database.md

 ## Diagnostics & Therapy Tab

+- **Activation**:
-- **Activation**: The tab becomes active only when a visit is selected.
-Without a selection, it remains inactive.
+  - The fields in the tab become active only when a visit is selected.
+Without a selection, it they remain inactive.
 - **Therapy Data**:
   - Therapy data is collected if the visit type is set to "Therapy".
   - Therapy types include: